SeSE: Black-Box Uncertainty Quantification for Large Language Models Based on Structural Information Theory

-This section reviews the fundamental ideas of existing UQ methods and their potential limitations, which are then addressed in the development of SeSE.

-The first direction is to conduct supervised learning, either by fine-tuning the base LLMs or by adding additional layers to obtain uncertainty scores \cite{liu2024can,xie2024calibrating}.
-Despite their promise, as these methods are often model-specific and require additional training, they have poor generalization ability and cannot be applied to closed-source models.
-In contrast, SeSE offers an ``off-the-shelf'' solution applicable across both open- and closed-source models without requiring any architectural modifications or additional training.
-The second line of research seeks to prompt LLMs to express their uncertainty about their own responses using natural language \cite{kadavath2022language,tian2023just,mohri2024language}.
-However, as noted by Kalai et al. \cite{kalai2025language}, since most existing evaluation methods fail to incentivize models to express uncertainty honestly, LLMs tend to exhibit high confidence even when they might provide incorrect outputs.
-Overall, the performance of verbalized confidence is generally inferior to other more advanced methods \cite{mohri2024language}.
+\paragraph{Short-form Uncertainty Estimation in LLMs} Recently, numerous UQ methods have emerged.
+A primary direction involves supervised learning, either by fine-tuning base LLMs or adding external layers to predict uncertainty scores \cite{liu2024can,xie2024calibrating,li-etal-2025-know}.
+Despite their promise, these methods are typically model-specific and cannot be applied to closed-source models, resulting in limited scalability and availability.
+Another line of research explores verbalized uncertainty, prompting LLMs to express uncertainty via natural language \cite{kadavath2022language,tian2023just,mohri2024language,wang2025sconuselectiveconformaluncertainty}.
+However, since most existing evaluation methods fail to incentivize models to express uncertainty honestly \cite{kalai2025language}, LLMs tend to exhibit overconfidence even when generating incorrect outputs.
+Consequently, verbalized uncertainty underperforms probabilistic methods \cite{mohri2024language}.